Pancarköy air disaster

 In Babaeski, Kırklareli, on 22 September 1981, a Turkish Air Force Northrop F-5 crashed during a military exercise, killing 35 and injuring more than 72 soldiers.
 31 more soldiers died later from their injuries.
 The crash is the worst military air disaster in Turkey's history as of September 2025.

 Event

 On 22 September 1981 Turkish Armed Forces, were conducting a military exercise in Babaeski, Kırklareli, 2 kilometers away from the E-5 roadway.

 While more than 100 soldiers were on ground, Pilot Lieutenant Mustafa Özcan was piloting a Northrop F-5.
 According to a surviving soldier, the jet hit a hill and crashed into the soldiers.
-35 soldiers had died and more than 70 were injured.
+35 soldiers died and more than 70 were injured.
 31 more passed away days later.
 A river near the exercise saved some soldiers from burning.
 Most of the soldiers' bodies were burnt badly.
 Eight of them could not be identified.

 Memorial

 A memorial site was erected in early 2000.
 The soldiers that died have their graves there.
 Every year on September 22, a ceremony takes place on the memorial site.